-The Association of Metropolitan Water Agencies (AMWA) believes continuing, federally-sponsored, health-based research is necessary to: understand the health risks of waterborne substances; develop improved analytical techniques to more accurately measure the level of contaminants in drinking water; protect drinking water supplies from contamination; identify the most reliable and efficient methods for removing contaminants from drinking water; develop methodologies and technologies to detect, prevent, and respond to acts of terrorism; and detect regional and local differences in source water quality.
+The Association of Metropolitan Water Agencies (AMWA) believes continuing, federally-sponsored, health-based research is necessary to: understand the health risks of waterborne substances and develop risk assessments; develop improved analytical techniques to more accurately measure the level of contaminants in drinking water; protect drinking water supplies from contamination; identify the most reliable and efficient methods for removing contaminants from drinking water; develop methodologies and technologies to detect, prevent, and respond to acts of terrorism; and detect regional and local differences in source water quality.
 All research should be performed by qualified, reputable research organizations and should, to the extent possible, be oriented to provide information of direct benefit to water supply utilities and regulators.

 AMWA urges Congress to provide the U.S. Environmental Protection Agency (EPA)program funding at levels that will allow essential, thorough health effects research on disinfectants, disinfection byproducts and other drinking water contaminants.
 Health effects studies require special attention so that a firm, scientific basis exists for regulatory decisions including the risk tradeoffs of disinfection and other treatment practices.